Real-Pooria/minroob/README.md

-# mine-sweeper
+# min-roob
-A simple mine sweeper.
+A simple Minroob Game.